tybruffy/ie-bootstrap-carousel/README.md

 How do I use it?
 ----------
 1. Include either the development or the minified version of ie-bootstrap-carousel.js in your project.
-2. If, for some reason, you have another version of the bootstrap carousel js on your page you should remove.
-Or at the very least make sure this one is declared last, so it will redefine the carousel methods.
+2. If, for some reason, you have another version of the bootstrap carousel on your page you should remove it.
+Or, at the very least, make sure this one is declared last so that it can overwrite the other one.
 3. Use the bootstrap carousel the way that you normally would.

 Notes